wofsauge/IsaacDocs/docs/Globals.md

 - utf8
 - xpcall

-### Mods

-Mods can also add extra global variables to the environment.
-You can find out which variables are provided by mods by cross-referencing the current global variables to the previous list.

 ### With the "--luadebug" flag

 Having the "--luadebug" flag turned on changes the default global variables slightly.